llimllib/obsidian-archive/blog/2024/06/Serving a billion web requests with boring code.md

 I made two architectural bets that I was less confident of than the others:

 - **Modular backend** - I designed the backend neither as microservices, nor as a monolith, but into three large modules
-- **GRPC** - The backend services communicated with each other via GRPC, and with web clients via [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway)
+- **gRPC** - The backend services communicated with each other via gRPC, and with web clients via [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway)

 ### Modular backend